 LUKE HODGE’S 2014 FINALS AVERAGES

 Even at the ripe old age of 35, Hodge was able to pull a last couple of great finals games from his aching body for the Brisbane Lions.
-In a young man’s game, Hodge was perhaps the Lions’ best player in this year’s finals series.
+In a young man’s game, Hodge was perhaps the Lions’ best player in 2019’s finals series.